(Seen this email before? I send it on the same day every year. But it’s still true now, perhaps more so, so I keep using it!)

 An hour or so later, despite it being the weekend, they get a reply, patiently answering their questions.
 (Try it!)

-Thursday, by the way, is our staff Christmas lunch.
+Friday, by the way, was our staff Christmas lunch.

-It’ll be at the end of the morning on the final day of teaching before the Christmas/New Year holiday, which is the only period of the year when we close (though Stefi still answers the phone and replies to emails!)
+It was at the end of the morning, a week before the Christmas/New Year holiday, which is the only period of the year when we close (though Stefi still answers the phone and replies to emails!)

 It’s traditional at these events for the boss (that’s me) to stand up and make a speech, the contents of which must include heartfelt thanks to everyone for their hard work, self-sacrifice, and so on.

-We’ll all drink too much wine, Secret Santa gifts will be exchanged, and the company credit card will take a hit when it’s time to pay the bill.
+We’ll all drink too much wine, Secret Santa gifts are exchanged, and the company credit card takes a hit when it’s time to pay the bill.

-Everyone then winds their way home to sleep it off – another Christmas lunch over and done with, nothing very remarkable having happened, little being different from similar events attended in many previous years (OBVIOUSLY THIS IS NO LONGER TRUE – THIS HAS BEEN A REMARKABLE PERIOD!)
+Everyone then winds their way home to sleep it off – another Christmas lunch over and done with, nothing very remarkable having happened, little being different from similar events attended in many previous years.

 Mostly it’s the same faces each time – Stefi and I, and our team of permanent Italian teachers: Francesca, who’s in charge, Paola, Giula and Angela, but also whichever of the regular or more-occasional freelancers happens to be available and up for a free pizza – Giovanni, for instance.